 - 1.1 These test methods describe a procedure for determining the amount of volatile matter of any kind that is driven off from a test specimen under a specific set of temperature and time conditions.
-These test methods determine only the mass of material lost, not its identity. - 1.2 These test methods are applicable to a wide variety of solid or liquid materials, mixtures, or blends where the major component is stable at the test temperature.

-Note 1-These test methods can be applied to the analysis of volatile organic compounds (VOC) content in metalworking fluids and direct contact lubricants subject to South Coast Air Quality Management District (SCAQMD) Rule 1144.

-- 1.3 The applicable temperature range for these test methods are generally between ambient temperature and 1000°C. - 1.4 The values stated in SI units are to be regarded as standard.
+These test methods determine only the mass of material lost, not its identity. - 1.2 These test methods are applicable to a wide variety of solid or liquid materials, mixtures, or blends where the major component is stable at the test temperature. - Note 1-These test methods can be applied to the analysis of volatile organic compounds (VOC) content in metalworking fluids and direct contact lubricants subject to South Coast Air Quality Management District (SCAQMD) Rule 1144. - 1.3 The applicable temperature range for these test methods are generally between ambient temperature and 1000°C. - 1.4 The values stated in SI units are to be regarded as standard.
 No other units of measurement are included in this standard. - 1.5 There is no ISO method equivalent to this test standard. - 1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use. - 1.7 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.